 Headroom and Legroom in Burley D’Lite X

-The 100 lb. weight capacity of the Burley D’Lite X is for 80 lbs. of humans and 20 lbs. of cargo.
+The 100 lb. weight capacity of the double Burley D’Lite X is for 80 lbs. of humans and 20 lbs. of cargo.
 The written instructions state that each child should max out at 40 lb.
 However, I called Burley Customer Service, and they stated that you could, for example, do a 50/30 lb split, which is essentially what we have on the right above with our 5-year-old.

 Regardless of the weight split, you should always have the heavier child on the right when in trailer mode.
 (Or if you only have one child in the trailer, put them on the right.)
 This is the side opposite the trailer arm and provides the best weight distribution to prevent tipping when taking tight turns.

-Seats and Trailer Bottom
+Supportive Seats and Rubber Trailer Bottom

 The headrests attach via velcro straps around the seat straps.
 As you raise the seat strap buckles to loosen the straps to accommodate taller riders, the headrest velcro attachments sit on those buckles, preventing them from sliding down lower.